hossainlab/Biostat/content/syllabus/abstract.md

 - Building and evaluating regressing model using R
 - Building and evaluating classification model using R

-## Benifits and Rewards
-- Solid understanding of basic health research methodology
-- Based on the performance students will be given Research Assistantship(RA) oppurtunities to conduct research with CHIRAL Bangladesh research team in active projects.
-- Recommendations
-- Completion Certificate

 ## Who this course is for
 - If you have no research experience but want to learn the necessary concepts in health research- then this is the right place for you to begin with.